hashicorp/consul/website/source/docs/internals/consensus.html.markdown

 Below is a table that shows for the number of servers how large the quorum is, as well as how many node failures can be tolerated.
 The recommended deployment is either 3 or 5 servers.
+A single server deployment is _**highly**_ discouraged as data loss is inevitable in a failure scenario.

 <table class="table table-bordered table-striped">
 <tr>